BethanyJep/Microsoft-ADC-Campus-Tours/README.md

 # Thank you from Microsoft and community!
 Thank you for attending the Microsoft Build Student Developer Drop-In Day.
 We'd love to do this again, any suggestions, create an issue on this repository [with this link](Microsoft-Build-Student-Developer-Drop-in-day/issues/new), excited to see what y'all suggest!
 Or get in contact with us!

+---

+# COVID-19 safety measures
+Event will be indoors
+The event host is instituting the above safety measures for this event.
+Meetup is not responsible for ensuring, and will not independently verify, that these precautions are followed.